 Celebrate Halloween in New Orleans, Louisiana

 New Orleans, Louisiana is a spooky place to visit at any time of year, so when better than during the Halloween season?
 The best way to experience it is by walking through the French Quarter and stumbling upon all of its haunted attractions.
-Visit the cemeteries, full of beautiful tombs
+Visit the cemeteries, full of beautiful tombs and magical energy.

 Don’t be surprised to see zombies, vampires, witches or ghosts wandering around town at all times of day (who said vampires could only come out at night…?).